 You made it!

-If you would like more information useful on local attractions, check out our Banff destination guide and Jasper destination guide (we also have an itinerary for 3 days in Jasper, and a list of great Jasper tours to take, which should help you plan your stay).
+If you would like more information useful on local attractions, check out our Jasper destination guide (we also have an itinerary for three days in Jasper, and a list of great Jasper tours to take, which should help you plan your stay).
 Be sure to pay a visit to the visitor centres in each town:

 - Jasper Visitor Center at 500 Connaught Drive.